The Air Force plans to increase the number of combat air patrols that MQ-9 Reaper pilots fly.

 "This is part of why everyone is so unhappy," the pilot told Air Force Times on Monday.
 "It's like when your engine temperature gauge is running just below the red area on your cars dashboard, but instead of slowing down and relieving the stress on the engine, you put the pedal to the floor.
 You are sacrificing the engine to get a short burst of speed with no real consideration to the damage being caused."

-One year ago, Defense Secretary Chuck Hagel announced that the number of combat air patrols that RPA pilots fly was going down.
+One year ago, Defense Secretary Chuck Hagel announced that the number of combat air patrols that RPA pilots fly was actually going down.

 "Instead of increasing to a force of 65 around-the-clock combat air patrols of Predator and Reaper aircraft, the Air Force will grow to 55, still a significant increase," Hagel said on Feb.
 24, 2014.
 "Given the continued drawdown in Afghanistan, this level of coverage will be sufficient to meet our requirements, and we would still be able to surge to an unprecedented 71 combat air patrols under the plan."